Relative Pronouns in Spanish

 Note: Quién (with the accent) is the question, "who?"

-Él tiene una amiga a quien manda cartas electrónicas.
+Él tiene una amiga a quien manda mensajes de texto.

 Tengo muchos amigos con quienes juego tenis.

-Hay un estudiante para quien necesitamos comprar un almuerzo.
+Hay un niño para quien necesitamos comprar un regalo.

 El Que / El Cual

-Though they aren't very common, you may hear or see a form of el que or el cual in formal situations.
-They work the same way as the much simpler que but tend to sound more cultured or refined.
+Forms of el que and el cual are translated “that,” “which,” “who,” and “whom.”
+Though they aren’t very common, you may hear or see them in formal situations.
 Each pronoun needs to agree in gender and in number with its antecedent which means that each has four forms:

 singular: